 So, recently I stumbled upon this thread in askreddit.
-A guy was asking for some useful psychological life hacks that can give you advantage in social situations.
-As a life long learner, I love discovering new hacks, so I wanted to see what people suggest.
+A guy was asking for some useful psychological life hacks that can give you an advantage in social situations.
+As a life-long learner, I love discovering new hacks, so I wanted to see what people suggest.

 I was inspired by the whole topic and put together a list with the ones I liked the most.
-I also added some of my own, based on my personal experience and social adventures.
+I also added some of my own, inspired my personal experience and social adventures.
 Check them out:

 1. Assume comfort in any interaction

 Our brain is an incredibly complicated instrument.
 Our relationship with it is a love-hate one.
 We think we have control over it but usually, our brain is the one that dictates our actions.

 In most of our social interactions, we find it difficult to feel comfortable among strangers because our brain tries to protect us from exposure.